molliemarie/MSIA-D3Course-2019/Projects&Exercises/FirstCompleteScatter/README.md

 ```

-Then, add the below d3 code anywhere within the script to add a title.
+Then, add the below d3 code anywhere within the script to add a title with an id `titleText` attached to the `h1` tag.

 ```
 d3.select('#titleDiv')
   .append('h1')
+  .attr('id', 'titleText')
   .text('UFO Sightings in 2018')
 ```